The Top 25 Gifts Teachers Really Want from StudentsAll Posts

-Your child's teacher deserves a great gift for the holiday season — especially after adapting to such a tricky start to the school year.
+Your child's teacher deserves a great gift for the holiday season — especially after quickly adapting to new educational environments in the last couple of years.

-But when wedged between a busy schedule and ensuring your gift will be delivered safely, planning teacher gifts can feel overwhelming.
+But when wedged between a busy schedule and ensuring your gift will be delivered on time, planning teacher gifts can feel overwhelming.
 On top of this, getting something they’ll actually enjoy might seem nearly impossible!

 We surveyed around 300 teachers about what they want most for the holidays, asking the following questions: